-- The rear infill extension will make for uncomfortable living conditions with my lounge being in the back room of the original building and my kitchen/diner situated in the extended area with the bay window.
-My lounge is already quite dark. - o If a 2.3m high extension is built with a wall running 6m down and 2m away from my kitchen window I may as well board up my windows. - o My light would be compromised and I would have to look at a brick wall - Noise and disturbance
+- o Privacy will be loss due to the amount of glass that will face our garden and bathroom window. - o The rear infill extension will make for uncomfortable living conditions with my lounge being in the back room of the original building and my kitchen/diner situated in the extended area with the bay window.
+My lounge is already quite dark. - o If a 2.3m high extension is built with a wall running 6m down and 2m away from my kitchen window I may as well board up my windows. - o My light would be compromised and I would have to look at a brick wall - o Noise and disturbance